cdzombak/mac-install/README.md

 ## Configuration Format

-The configuration is defined in YAML format with the following structure:
+The configuration is defined in YAML format with the following structure.
+See [`@cdzombak/dotfiles/mac/install.yaml`](https://github.com/cdzombak/dotfiles/blob/master/mac/install.yaml) for a real-world example.

 ### Root Level